What to Expect as an Inpatient

 Within the First Week

-You will meet your ongoing therapists who have specific training and experience with therapeutic interventions for patients at all levels of injury.
-Meet with other health care professionals as needed, such as a clinical dietician, wound care nurse, rehabilitation psychology, recreation therapy, and respiratory therapy).
+You will meet your ongoing therapists, who have specific training and experience with therapeutic interventions for patients at all levels of injury.
+You will meet with other health care professionals as needed, such as a clinical dietician, wound care nurse, rehabilitation psychology, recreation therapy, and respiratory therapy.
 The team will meet to discuss your treatment plan and goals and to develop a tentative discharge date.

 Sample Daily Routine and Expectations